CRImier/MyKiCad/Power stuff/18650_pcb/README.md

 12. side or top-press button footprint for triggering the protection circuit in case it's disabled after cell insertion
 13. silkscreen polarity markings for 18650 polarity
+14. onboard USB-C connector for charging

+## Notes

 - Signal names are silkscreened on the board, top and bottom layers.
 - This repository also includes files for manufacturing a 1x2 panel.
 - This board is untested and there's no guarantees of fitness.
 - I recommend a stencil for assembling this board.

+## Info

-- Software: Kicad 6
+- Software: Kicad 7
-- Version: 2
+- Version: 3
 - PCB size: 47,2x88mm
 - Layer count: 2
 - Recommended thickness: not thin